pronamic/wp-db/README.md

-# Object–relational mapping library for WordPress
+# Database library for WordPress

 ## Examples